 South Central Region

-Sherry Hester Kenney serves as the Ministry Relations Officer for the South Central Region.
-She works with congregations to create a culture of generosity, offers seminars and workshops, develops gifts and fundraising plans for ministries, and provides coaching to finance, stewardship and endowment committees.
+Rev. Joseph Moore serves as the Ministry Relations Officer for the South Central Region.
+He works with congregations to create a culture of generosity, offers seminars and workshops, develops gifts and fundraising plans for ministries, and provides coaching to finance, stewardship and endowment committees.

 Upper Midwest Region

 Rev. Kyle Nolan is a Ministry Relations Officer serving the Upper Midwest region, which includes North and South Dakota, Minnesota, Iowa, Nebraska and Wisconsin.
 He works with congregations to create a culture of generosity, offers seminars and workshops, develops gifts and fundraising plans for ministries, and provides coaching to finance, stewardship and endowment committees.
 He previously served as Associate Ministry Relations Officer at the Foundation.